top of page

 Outings

 The society has occasional outings for members and their guests to members’ gardens or places of interest.
 We have had two visits to the Royal Botanic Gardens Sydney to view the replanted palms beds and had behind the scenes tours of the glasshouses.
-In late 2023 we organised visits to two gardens of members and we hope to have more gardens opening in future.
+In 2024 we organised visits to the gardens of several members and have more gardens opening in 2025.
 In June 2022 we visited the Wollongong Botanic Garden.
 In June 2018 we visited Living Edge Garden & Mt Penang Garden.
 Outings are advertised in our society newsletter or emails.

 Plant Fairs

-The society regularly runs stalls at the Collectors Plant Fair at Clarendon and The Plant Lovers' Fair at Kariong.
+The society regularly runs stalls at the Collectors Plant Fair in the Hawkesbury area and The Plant Lovers' Fair at Kariong.

 bottom of page